 Common Carp and Goldfish are widely distributed across sampling sites, with Eastern Gambusia more common in the slower flowing waters.
 Redfin are also distributed throughout, but in lower abundances.
-Weatherloach are increasing in distribution and abundance and are found in slower flowing areas, often in silt substrate.
+Oriental Weatherloach are increasing in distribution and abundance and are found in slower flowing areas, often in silt substrate.
 This species often disperses during floods.
-Rainbow Trout are a cool water species and were collected at the most upstream site in 2022.
-This is not unexpected after the cool and wet spring summer of 2021/2.
+Brown and Rainbow Trout are cool water species and have only been detected upstream Wangaratta (Rainbow Trout in 2022 and Brown Trout in 2023).
+This is not unexpected after the cool and wet spring summers of 2021/2 and 2022/3.

-Other native fish species known from the Ovens
+Other native fish species known from the Ovens River